 Among them is hiking Monte Cervino, as the Matterhorn is known in Italian.
 Starting from Breuil-Cervinia, it is possible to hike around the entire base of the mountain, passing iconic sites such as the reflective Lake Schwarzsee along with many others, in just eight days.

 Another popular option is to hike from Gran Paradiso to Courmayeur./ This south-to-north trek takes you up the spine of the Graian Alps and right out to the foot of Mont Blanc.
 This 10-day hike is incredibly scenic and slightly unorthodox, so it may be a bit less busy that other popular routes.

-During the summer months, the weather for climbing in the Aosta Valley is ideal.
+During the summer months, the weather for hiking in the Aosta Valley is ideal.
 Average temperatures on the mountain hover between 8 ºC to 12 ºC.
 Weather on the mountain can be fairly unpredictable, but the summer months tend to be the driest.